Why is natural play important for children? What is “loose parts play” all about?

 What’s the big deal with wooden toys?
 Aren’t pegdolls and random bits of wood a bit plain and simple for my child’s sophisticated intelligence?

 Loose parts and natural play seem to be very much the “in thing” these days.
-But what’s all the fuss about?
+So what’s the big deal?

 I wanted to know these answers when I first came across natural wooden Montessori and Steiner toys such as the Ostheimer type simple wooden animals.
 I was comparing them with detailed plastic toy animals such as the high quality Schleich brand which I had so admired.

-Then I met a family who was raising their children entirely naturally.
+A few years ago now, I met a family who was raising their children entirely naturally.
 All their toys were made of wood.
 All their food was organic.
 They weren’t vaccinated or given conventional medicine, only treated with plant remedies.
+No sweets or TV.
 The children were the happiest, healthiest, most loved little beings I had ever come across.
 And I had the privilege of being their nanny!

 The two year old taught me about the importance of wooden toys.
 He had a simple little wooden rabbit just the size to fit in your hand.